Does formalizing reasoning require new mathematics?

 Real numbers: the rationals seem dense (between any two, there's another), but they have "holes." √2 is not a ratio of integers, so it doesn't exist in ℚ. Dedekind cuts and Cauchy sequences filled these holes, constructing the complete ordered field ℝ necessary for rigorous analysis, for calculus to actually work.

-You cannot think what you cannot represent.
-Before you have the formalism, you don't have ineffable insights waiting for expression.
+Before the formalism, you don't have ineffable insights waiting for expression.
 You have, at best, vague gestures.
 The representational structure determines the boundary of what's thinkable.

 Mathematics is the tool we use to make things precise.
 It's how we move from vague intuition to rigorous structure.
 It's the medium of exact description.

-But new mathematics has to be built.
+New mathematics has to be built.
 Someone has to construct it.

 With what?